 You need to lodge your tax returns by 31 October.
 Keep in mind that the financial year ends on the 30 June.

 Winnings from lotteries, game shows and raffles aren’t taxable, but if you regularly receive winnings from game shows it might be.

 You usually don’t have to declare child support payments.
 You also can’t claim deductions for these.

 These are not taxable, although if the amount received was a large amount or was earned in a business-style transaction they might be.

 Are overseas pensions taxable?

-If you’re an Australian resident for tax purposes you’ll be taxed on your foreign pensions, annuities, capital gains from overseas properties and more.
-Australia has a system to overcome double taxation in the event that you get taxed in the country where your income comes from.
-If you’re not an Australian resident you usually won’t need to declare earnings from overseas sources.
+If you’re an Australian resident for tax purposes, you’ll be taxed on your foreign pensions, annuities, capital gains from overseas properties and more.
+Australia has a system to avoid double taxation in the event that you get taxed in the country where your income comes from.
+If you’re not an Australian resident, you usually won’t need to declare earnings from overseas sources.

-Knowing how much tax you’ll pay in a year will help you budget accurately and plan your tax minimisation strategies accordingly.
-Remember that when planning these matters it’s always helpful to seek the advice of a tax expert such as an accountant.
+Knowing how much tax you’ll pay in a year will help you to budget accurately and to plan your tax strategies.
+Remember that when planning your tax strategies, you should always seek the advice of a tax expert such as an accountant.